 - In normal society, people wash dishes using a sink and dishwashing detergent, or a dishwashing machine.
 Cleaning a bowl and utensils with one’s tongue is generally restricted to household pets.

 - Be careful with terminology.
-Statements such as “I need to fill my bladder,” “There’s a leak in my bladder,” or “My crampons are full” may lead to confusion with normal people.
+Statements such as “I need to fill my bladder,” “There’s a leak in my bladder,” or “My crampons are dull” may lead to confusion with normal people.

 What about you?
 What tips do you have for backpackers who need to return to normal society?